-Research that involves recombinant DNA and/or biohazardous materials should be registered with the Institutional Biosafety Committee (IBC).
-The IBC is responsible for ensuring compliance with NIH Guidelines and assigns appropriate biosafety level determinations for research on campus.
+Research funded by the National Institutes of Health (NIH) that involves recombinant DNA and/or biohazardous materials should be registered with the MTSU Institutional Biosafety Committee (IBC).
+The IBC is responsible for ensuring compliance with NIH Guidelines, reviews and approves protocols, and assigns appropriate biosafety level determinations for research on campus.

-All faculty performing research involving recombinant DNA and/or biohazardous materials should complete a New IBC application within Cayuse Hazard Safety.
+All NIH-funded faculty performing research involving recombinant DNA and/or biohazardous materials should complete a New IBC application within Cayuse Hazard Safety following the procedures outlined here.
 A new IBC protocol must be submitted every 3 years and updated annually as needed.
-To access Cayuse, log in through PipelineMT and scroll down to the Employee Resources block on the Home Page and choose Cayuse.
-If you have any issues with Cayuse, please contact the Office of Research and Sponsored Programs.

-Training videos for both researchers and IBC committee members on how to use IBC Cayuse are located here: IBC Hazard Safety Training videos
+Training videos for both researchers and IBC committee members on how to use Cayuse Hazard Safety are located here: IBC Hazard Safety Training videos

 These videos cannot be downloaded and must be viewed online.